Bay of Pigs Invasion

-The Bay of Pigs Invasion (Invasión de la Bahía de los Cochinos, sometimes called Invasión de Playa Girón or Batalla de Playa Girón after the Playa Girón) was a failed military landing operation on the southwestern coast of Cuba in 1961 by Cuban exiles, covertly financed and directed by the United States.
-It was aimed at overthrowing Fidel Castro's communist government.
+The Bay of Pigs Invasion (Invasión de la Bahía de los Cochinos, sometimes called Invasión de Playa Girón or Batalla de Playa Girón after the Playa Girón) was a failed military landing operation on the southwestern coast of Cuba in April 1961 by the United States and the Cuban Democratic Revolutionary Front (DRF), consisting of Cuban exiles who opposed Fidel Castro's Cuban Revolution, clandestinely and directly financed by the U.S. government.
 The operation took place at the height of the Cold War, and its failure influenced relations between Cuba, the United States, and the Soviet Union.

-In December 1958, dictator Fulgencio Batista was deposed by Castro's 26th of July Movement during the Cuban Revolution.
-Castro nationalized American businesses,including banks, oil refineries, and sugar and coffee plantations.
-The Central Intelligence Agency (CIA) began planning the overthrow of Castro, which U.S. President Dwight D. Eisenhower approved in March 1960, and the U.S. began its embargo of the island.
-This led Castro to reach out to its Cold War rival, the Soviet Union, after which the US severed diplomatic relations.
-Cuban exiles who had moved to the U.S. following Castro's takeover had formed the counter-revolutionary military unit, Brigade 2506, which was the armed wing of the Democratic Revolutionary Front (DRF).
-The CIA funded the brigade, which also included some U.S. military personnel, and trained the unit in Guatemala.
+By early 1960, President Eisenhower had begun contemplating ways to remove Castro.
+In accordance with this goal, Eisenhower eventually approved Richard Bissell's plan which included training the paramilitary force that would later be used in the Bay of Pigs Invasion.
+Alongside covert operations, the U.S. also began its embargo of the island.
+This led Castro to reach out to the U.S.'s Cold War rival, the Soviet Union, after which the U.S. severed diplomatic relations.

-1,500 troops, divided into five infantry battalions and one paratrooper battalion, assembled and launched from Guatemala and Nicaragua by boat on 17 April 1961.
+Cuban exiles who had moved to the U.S. following Castro's takeover had formed the counter-revolutionary military unit Brigade 2506, which was the armed wing of the DRF.
+The CIA funded the brigade, which also included approximately 60 members of the Alabama Air National Guard, and trained the unit in Guatemala.
+Over 1,400 paramilitaries, divided into five infantry battalions and one paratrooper battalion, assembled and launched from Guatemala and Nicaragua by boat on 17 April 1961.
 Two days earlier, eight CIA-supplied B-26 bombers had attacked Cuban airfields and then returned to the U.S. On the night of 17 April, the main invasion force landed on the beach at Playa Girón in the Bay of Pigs, where it overwhelmed a local revolutionary militia.
 Initially, José Ramón Fernández led the Cuban Revolutionary Army counter-offensive; later, Castro took personal control.

-As the invasion force lost the strategic initiative, U.S. President John F. Kennedy decided to withhold further air support after the international community became aware of the operation.
+As the invasion force lost the strategic initiative, the international community found out about the invasion, and U.S. president John F. Kennedy decided to withhold further air support.
 The plan, devised during Eisenhower's presidency, had required the involvement of U.S. air and naval forces.
 Without further air support, the invasion was being conducted with fewer forces than the CIA had deemed necessary.
-The invading force was defeated within three days by the Cuban Revolutionary Armed Forces and surrendered on 20 April.
-Most of the surrendered troops were publicly interrogated and put into Cuban prisons.
+The invading force was defeated within three days by the Cuban Revolutionary Armed Forces (Spanish: Fuerzas Armadas Revolucionarias – FAR) and surrendered on 20 April.
+Most of the surrendered counter-revolutionary troops were publicly interrogated and put into Cuban prisons with further prosecution.